pooryaparvizi/BioNE/README.md

 &emsp; &emsp; &emsp; **directed** &ensp; Treat the graph as directed\
 &emsp; &emsp; &emsp; When directed, row indexes are source nodes and column indexes are target nodes.

-&emsp; &emsp; &emsp; **keepzero** &ensp; Adding also negative associations (0s) to the output
+&emsp; &emsp; &emsp; **keepzero** &ensp; Adding negative associations (0s) to the output

 &emsp; &emsp; &emsp; **attribute** &ensp; Including the edge attributes to the output file\
-&emsp; &emsp; &emsp; If edge attributes are not going to be used as weights in network embedding, it is recommended to not add this to save memory.
+&emsp; &emsp; &emsp; If edge attributes are not going to be used as weights in network embedding, removing this line is recommended to save memory.

-&emsp; &emsp; &emsp; **output** &ensp; The filepath to save edge list file\
+&emsp; &emsp; &emsp; **output** &ensp; The filepath for the outputted edge list file\
-&emsp; &emsp; &emsp; The file saves as space-delimited file format.
+&emsp; &emsp; &emsp; The file will be saved as a space-delimited file.
 Click [here](./output/edgelist_protein_disease.txt) to see a sample edge list file.

 &nbsp;

 ### 1.2.
 Heterogeneous Network Preparation
-When required, the user can combine two edge lists (e.g. drug-disease and drug-side effect networks) to construct heterogeneous network.
-The command line below help to combine edge lists.
-This can be used multiple times to combine more than two edge list files.\
+When required, users can combine two edge lists (e.g. drug-disease and drug-side effect networks) to construct a heterogeneous network.
+The command line below can be used to combine edge lists.
+This can be used multiple times to combine more than two edge list files.

 ```shell
 python3 scripts/merge_edgelist.py --input1 input1.txt --input2 input2.txt --rmduplicate --output output.txt